pingcap/docs-cn/dev/reference/tools/tidb-lightning/deployment.md

 # TiDB Lightning Deployment

-This document describes the hardware requirements of TiDB Lightning using the default "Importer" back end, and how to deploy it using Ansible or manually.
+This document describes the hardware requirements of TiDB Lightning using the default Importer-backend, and how to deploy it using Ansible or manually.

-If you wish to use the "TiDB" back end, also read [TiDB Lightning "TiDB" Back End](/dev/reference/tools/tidb-lightning/tidb-backend.md) for the changes to the deployment steps.
+If you wish to use the TiDB-backend, also read [TiDB Lightning TiDB-backend](/dev/reference/tools/tidb-lightning/tidb-backend.md) for the changes to the deployment steps.

 ## Notes